-- Encapsulating peritoneal sclerosis (EPS) is considered to be a known, rare complication of peritoneal dialysis therapy.
+Encapsulating peritoneal sclerosis (EPS) is considered to be a known, rare complication of peritoneal dialysis therapy.
 EPS has been reported in patients using peritoneal dialysis solutions including EXTRANEAL.
-Infrequently, fatal outcomes of EPS have been reported with EXTRANEAL. - If peritonitis occurs, the choice and dosage of antibiotics should be based upon the results of identification and sensitivity studies of the isolated organism(s) when possible.
+Fatal outcomes of EPS have been reported with $\ensuremath{\mathsf{EXTRANEAL}}$.

+- If peritonitis occurs, the choice and dosage of antibiotics should be based upon the results of identification and sensitivity studies of the isolated organism(s) when possible.
 Prior to identification of the involved organism(s), broad-spectrum antibiotics may be indicated. - Rarely, serious hypersensitivity reactions to EXTRANEAL have been reported such as toxic epidermal necrolysis, angioedema, serum sickness, erythema multiforme and vasculitis.
-If a serious reaction is suspected, discontinue EXTRANEAL and institute appropriate treatment as clinically indicated. - Patients with severe lactic acidosis should not be treated with lactate-based peritoneal dialysis solutions.
-(See Contraindications) It is recommended that patients with conditions known to increase the risk of lactic acidosis [e.g., acute renal failure, inborn errors of metabolism, treatment with drugs such as metformin and nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs)] must be monitored for occurrence of lactic acidosis before the start of treatment and during treatment with lactate-based peritoneal dialysis solutions. - When prescribing the solution to be used for an individual patient, consideration should be given to the potential interaction between the dialysis treatment and therapy directed at other existing illnesses.
+Anaphylactic/anaphylactoid reactions may occur.
+Stop the infusion immediately and drain the solution from the peritoneal cavity if any signs or symptoms of a suspected hypersensitivity reaction develop.
+Appropriate therapeutic countermeasures must be instituted as clinically indicated. - Patients with severe lactic acidosis should not be treated with lactate-based peritoneal dialysis solutions.
+(See Contraindications) It is recommended that patients with conditions known to increase the risk of lactic acidosis [e.g., severe hypotension or sepsis that can be associated with acute renal failure; inborn errors of metabolism; treatment with drugs such as metformin and nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs)] must be monitored for occurrence of lactic acidosis before the start of treatment and during treatment with lactate-based peritoneal dialysis solutions. - When prescribing the solution to be used for an individual patient, consideration should be given to the potential interaction between the dialysis treatment and therapy directed at other existing illnesses.
 Serum potassium levels should be monitored carefully in patients treated with cardiac glycosides.

-Pregnancy and Lactation There are no adequate data from the use of EXTRANEAL in pregnant or lactating women.
+Pregnancy and Lactation

+There are no adequate data from the use of EXTRANEAL in pregnant or lactating women.
 EXTRANEAL is not recommended during pregnancy or while breast feeding.
 Women of childbearing potential should be treated with EXTRANEAL only when adequate contraceptive precautions have been taken.
 Potential effects on male and female fertility are unknown.

-Interactions with other Medicaments and other forms of Interaction No interaction studies have been conducted with EXTRANEAL.
+Interactions with other Medicaments and other forms of Interaction

+No interaction studies have been conducted with EXTRANEAL.
 The blood concentration of dialyzable drugs may be reduced by peritoneal dialysis.

 Drug-Laboratory Test Interferences

 - Blood glucose measurement must be done with a glucose-specific method to prevent maltose interference.
-Glucose dehydrogenase pyrroloquinolinequinone(GDH-PQQ), glucose-dye-oxidoreductase (GDO)- based methods must not be used.
+Glucose dehydrogenase pyrroloquinolinequinone(GDH-PQQ), glucose-dye-oxidoreductase (GDO)-based methods must not be used.
 Also, the use of some glucose monitors and test strips using glucose dehydrogenase flavin-adenine dinucleotide (GDH -FAD) methodology has resulted in falsely elevated glucose readings due to the presence of maltose.
-See Special Warnings and Precautions for use - An apparent decrease in serum amylase activity has been observed in s administered EXTRANEAL
+See Special Warnings and Precautions for use. - An apparent decrease in serum amylase activity has been observed in patients administered EXTRANEAL.

-Effects on Ability to Drive and Use Machines End stage renal disease (ESRD) patients undergoing peritoneal dialysis may experience undesirable effects, which could affect the ability to drive or use machines.
+Effects on Ability to Drive and Use Machines

+End stage renal disease (ESRD) patients undergoing peritoneal dialysis may experience undesirable effects, which could affect the ability to drive or use machines.